gtfierro/walkthedinosaur/README.md

 celery -A walkthedinosaur worker -l info
 ```

-We need a redis server to act as the broker for Celery:
+We need a redis server to act as the broker for Celery, so run the following command:

 ```
 redis-server